UBC-CIC/student-advising-assistant/docs/DeveloperGuide.md

 This will need to be run on an instance with sufficient memory; for `lmsys/vicuna-7b-v1.5`, a SageMaker Studio notebook running on a `ml.g4dn.2xlarge` instance was sufficient.

+**Load Testing**
+To test the response times of the system, there is a locus load testing file under `/misc/load_testing`.
+In the folder `/misc/load_testing`, pip install the `requirements.txt`, then run `locust`.
+Navigate to `http://localhost:8089/` in your browser, then configure the number of users and click `start swarming`.

+When tested with the `g4dn.xlarge` model hosting ec2 instance, the system takes an average of 12 seconds to answer one user, and 35 seconds to answer when there are 10 concurrent users.